 We coach the teams to ensure that they understand the alighment between their OKRs and the organisations objectives, and that they take other teams into consideration.

 We facilitate the process for the first 2 quarters to ensure that it becomes “habit” and that everyone is participating fully and realising the benefits – at all levels in the organisation.

 Tying back to Performance

 Although the OKR framework is not, of itself, a Performance Management tool – it’s a Performance Enablement tool.
+It creates a direct link between employee performance and organisational performance.
 The results can be used to feedback into the organisations Performance Management system on a half-yearly or yearly basis.
 This reduces the need for a Performance Appraisal, as that is all part of the OKR process, and provides more accurate and less subjective measures of performance.

-If you would like to organise an OKR Framework Executive Briefing, or just find out a bit more, please email us, or call us on +27836546480, or complete the form below and we will be in touch directly.
+If you would like to join us for a discovery call on the OKR Framework , or just find out a bit more, please complete the form below and we will be in touch directly.